timbenniks/timbenniksdev-2024/content/4.writing/ai-chat-interfaces-will-replace-web-apps.md

     - property: twitter:description
       content: A firsthand look at how AI-driven chat interfaces could reshape SaaS and user interaction.
     - property: keywords
-      content: mcp, ai, composable, architecture, saas
+      content: ai, saas, web development, cms, api, orchestration, architecture, product
 faqs:
-  - question: "Is this the end of frontend development?"
+  - question: Is this the end of frontend development?
-    answer: "Not at all.
+    answer: Not at all.
 It's an evolution.
-Frontend logic moves into agents that can generate contextual interfaces instead of static ones."
+Frontend logic moves into agents that can generate contextual interfaces instead of static ones.
-  - question: "What happens to design?"
+  - question: What happens to design?
-    answer: "It becomes more about interaction modeling and user journeys than layout grids.
-The designer's role stays critical, but the tools change."
+    answer: It becomes more about interaction modeling and user journeys than layout grids.
+The designer's role stays critical, but the tools change.
-  - question: "Does this depend on Agent OS?"
+  - question: Does this depend on Agent OS?
-    answer: "No. Agent OS is just one example.
-The trend is bigger, AI orchestration across APIs, automation, and dynamic UI rendering."
+    answer: No. Agent OS is just one example.
+The trend is bigger, AI orchestration across APIs, automation, and dynamic UI rendering.
+draft: false
 ---

 That's not an exaggeration: I just saw the future happen in real time.